Corporate travel safety 2022

 Duty of care for business travel

-If your employees are travelling for business, it’s your legal and ethical responsibility to have a plan in place to make sure they’re well taken care of.
-A thorough plan evaluates foreseeable and unforeseeable risks to avoid legal ramifications for the company due to injury.
+When your employees are traveling for business, your legal and ethical responsibility is to ensure their safety and well-being.
+This involves creating a thorough plan that evaluates foreseeable and unforeseeable risks, helping you protect employees from harm and your company from legal issues.
 This plan is known as the duty of care.

 • Health and safety